Shopify/css/building-a-component/readme.md

 }
 ```

-### Component variation that affect sub-components
+### Component variations that affect sub-components

 Sometimes a component variation will affect its sub-components.
 To do this we place all the selectors for the variation in one place.
 This makes it easier to see all the styles a variation is effecting.